mkralik42/darkly/xss_feedback/Ressources/README.md

       - Implement proper response headers, such as Content-Type and X-Content-Type-Options, to prevent XSS in HTTP responses not intended to contain HTML or JavaScript.

     4. Content Security Policy (CSP):
-      - Implement Content Security Policy (CSP) as a last line of defense to reduce the severity of any XSS vulnerabilities that may still occur.
+      - Implement Content Security Policy (CSP) to reduce the severity of any XSS vulnerabilities that may still occur.
+CSP allows website administrators to define and enforce a set of policies specifying the trusted sources of content that the browser should execute or load.

 ## SOURCES